Skip to contents

 intPRNumber

-(length-1 integer) The number of the pull request to fetch information about.
+(length-1 integer) The number of the pull request to fetch information about and/or post results to.

 strPkgRoot

-(length-1 character) The path to the root directory of the package.
-Will be expanded using pkgload::pkg_path().
+(length-1 character) The path to a directory in the package.
+Will be expanded using gert::git_find().

 strOwner